 Gallup Park Meeting Room Rental

 Rent the picturesque indoor meeting room for your next meeting or party.
+Available all year!
 Features include windows and patio overlooking the Huron River, seating for up to 40 people, kitchenette, accessible restroom, and WiFi.
-Combine room rental with boat rentals for a fun outing!
-Rental fees are $40/hour for Ann Arbor residents and $50/hour for nonresidents with a 2-hour minimum.
+Rental fees: resident $40/hour; nonresident $50/hour.
 Call 734.794.6240 for more information or to reserve the room.
-You can also click here to find additional room rental information online.
+Additional Parks and Recreation room rental information .